Filipino American Heritage Month

 If you would like to host a CCS/CHS Reads lunch and book discussion in your area, please contact Margaret Boddie.

-Here are some books that explore diversity.
-The most recent additions are highlighted.
+Here are some highly recommended books that explore diversity.
+Books that specifically focus on the Hispanic experience in America are highlighted.

 7 Men and the Secred of Their Greatness by Eric Metaxas